Mohd-Owais-Shaikh/IT-ticket-classification-using-LLM/README.md

 The data set is collected from Kaggle. https://www.kaggle.com/datasets/venkatasubramanian/automatic-ticket-classification

+### Implementation
+	### Description of Model Implementation
+		Traditional NLP Model Implementation
+			All our models follow the typical classification setup.
+The features are processed and as mentioned in the TF-IDF section, we have one combined input feature of Complaints as a sparse matrix and our target variable is the Products.
+Random forest is a powerful ensemble technique that iteratively builds an additive model by minimizing the expected value of a given loss function, refining its predictions with a series of weak learners, typically decision trees, to achieve high accuracy and efficiency in various machine learning tasks.

+		BERT Large Language Model Implementation.
+			Further we fine-tuned an LLM from Hugging-Face called BERT-based-uncased to evaluate the AUC and improve classification.
+In this process, the BERT based Uncased model for classification was fine-tuned on our dataset to produce a few shots learning classification.
+Due to the compute resources limitation, we had to choose the retrain the model over our modified dataset with 5 categories of classes instead of 17 which still required a lot of computing resources.
+To implement this, we used Google Colab Pro with T4 GPU.
+It used 96.4 compute units.
+The total training time was 3 hours.
+The model was pre-trained 7 billion parameters.
+For this approach, we specifically chose the sequence classification model of Tensorflow python library which has been pre trained on book corpus, a dataset consisting of 11, 038 unpublished books and English Wikipedia.
+We have trained the model on 30 epochs and the observed loss is negligible.
 ##### Classes

 We have 5 different classes available in the target variable.
 They are listed below.